patzly/grocy-android/README.md

 ## About

 This app is a project of my brother and me.
-We mainly worked on it during the first months of the Corona pandemic in Germany, just before our Abitur, when the schools had to close.
+We started working on it during the first months of the Corona pandemic in Germany, just before our Abitur, when the schools had to close.
-Now the main work is done, occasionally we release updates with improvements and bug fixes.

 We'd like to thank the developer of grocy, [Bernd Bestel](https://berrnd.de/), without whose great work this app would never have been possible.